polterguy/polterguy.github.io/documentation/magic/index.md

 * __[frontendUrl]__ - The URL you intend to deploy the frontend to, which will be used in the _"docker-compose.yml"_ file that is automatically generated
 * __[email]__ - Email address of person administrating the SSL certificate for the frontend.
 Typically your email address.
 * __[name]__ - Name of frontend.
 Typically the name of your app.
-* __[copyright]__ - Copyright notice pasted into each source file where such can be copied, implying TypeScript files, JavaScript files, CSS files, etc.
+* __[copyright]__ - Copyright notice put into each source file where such can be put, implying TypeScript files, JavaScript files, CSS files, etc - But not HTML files.
 * __[endpoints]__ - Endpoints declaration
 * __[deployLocally]__ - If true will deploy your frontend locally within _"/etc/frontends/"_, otherwise invocation will return a ZIP file to the client
 * __[args]__ - Optional argument collection for your template.
-These are different depending upon which template you use
+These are different depending upon which template you use.
+You can use the _"template-args"_ endpoint to retrieve which arguments, and/or different values each template accepts

 The endpoint can only be invoked by a root user.

-#### GET magic/system/crudifier/template-args

-This endpoint returns the additional custom arguments the specified frontend template can handle.
-It requires one query parameter being _"name"_ of template you wish to retrieve arguments for.
-The return value of invocations to this endpoint becomes the **[args]** collection for invocations to the above endpoint.
-The endpoint can only be invoked by a root user.

-#### GET magic/system/crudifier/template

-This endpoint returns Markdown describing the specified template with a humanly understandable description, implying it returns the README.md file associated with the template specifeid as the _"name"_ query parameter.
-As the user is selecting a template, typically displaying the result of invoking this endpoint makes sense, since it allows the user to understand what the template does for him or her.
-The endpoint can only be invoked by a root user.

-#### GET magic/system/crudifier/templates

-This endpoint returns all frontend templates the system can use for generating frontends.
-It requires no arguments, but can only be invoked by a root user.
-This is used to allow the user to select a frontend template as he or she wants to generate a frontend of some sort.

 ### Cryptography related endpoints

-These are endpoints related the cryptography somehow, and typically the cryptographically secured HTTP invocations implementation.
+These are endpoints related to cryptography somehow, implying among other things the cryptographically secured HTTP lambda implementation.
+To understand this feature [read the following article](/tutorials/crypto-lambda-http/) that describes them from a high level perspective.
+However, the basic foundation for this feature is to allow for cryptographically signing a Hyperlambda payload, for then to transmit the payload to another Magic server, for then to have that Magic server _securely_ execute the specified Hyperlambda, without risking compromising the server in any ways.
+In addition this section also describes how to associate a user with a cryptography key pair, allowing users to sign in with zero username/password requirements, etc.

 #### PUT magic/system/crypto/associate-user